Secondary Education Program

 The Secondary Education Teacher Certification Program is for students interested in completing a teaching internship in a middle school or high school classroom and in pursuing teacher certification.

 Students who apply for and are admitted to the program begin the two-semester internship in the spring semester of their junior year.
 At that point they are assigned to a Professional Development School (PDS) under the guidance of both College and school personnel.
 At the same time, students complete their professional coursework at the College.

-Washington College has twelve Maryland Approved Secondary Certification Programs (grades 7-12): art, biology, business education, chemistry, English, French, German, mathematics, physics, social studies, Spanish, and theatre.
+Washington College has thirteen Maryland Approved Secondary Certification Programs (grades 7-12): art, biology, business education, chemistry, English, environmental science, French, German, mathematics, physics, social studies*, Spanish, and theatre.
 (Students interested in pursuing certification in Music click here).

 The following education courses are required for students who wish to become certified as secondary teachers.
 Students should meet with department faculty to plan coursework; not all courses are offered each semester.

 - EDU 216. and 217.
 Clinical Field Experience (each 1 credit)

 - EDU 251.
 Principles of Education (Fall)

 - EDU 307.
 Reading in the Content Field (Spring)